Nick Evans (cricketer)

 Nicholas John Evans (born 9 September 1954) is an English former cricketer.
 He was a right-handed batsman and a right-arm medium-pace bowler who played for Somerset.
 He was born in Weston-super-Mare.

+Career

 Evans made a single first-class appearance for Somerset, during the 1976 season, having played in the Minor Counties Championship for the Somerset Second XI since 1972.
 Playing against Worcestershire, Evans scored a duck in the only innings in which he batted, and bowled 18 wicketless overs during the match.
 He continued to play in the Minor Counties Championship until 1978.

 Evans released a memoir of his cricketing career in 2023 with proceeds going to charity.